kali-linex/linex/Documentation/powerpc/cxl.rst

     The POWER8/9 chip has a Coherently Attached Processor Proxy (CAPP) unit which is part of the PCIe Host Bridge (PHB).
-This is managed by Linux by calls into OPAL.
-Linux doesn't directly program the CAPP.
+This is managed by Linex by calls into OPAL.
+Linex doesn't directly program the CAPP.

     The FPGA (or coherently attached device) consists of two parts.